Civilian (noun)

 being covered or clothed with

-The park, with its glacier-clad mountains and rich growth of trees and
+The park, with its glacier-clad mountains and rich growth of trees and flowers, is often

 called America's "last frontier."